gradle/gradle/design-docs/ide-integration.md

 On the command-line I can run `gradle tasks` and see the 'main' tasks for the build, and `gradle tasks --all` to see all the tasks.

-Expose some information to allow the IDE to visual this.
+Expose some information to allow the IDE to visualise this.

 ## Tooling API client cancels an operation